• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / Self Improvement / Why Being Adaptable Helps You Maneuver Through Life
+You are here: Home / Baby Boomers - Women Over 50 / Self Improvement / How to Develop the Skill of Being Adaptable to Survive Life’s Challenges

-We all go through hard times and as a Baby Boomer you’ve probably experienced a challenge or two during your lifetime.
-The thing is, not everyone reacts to them the same way.
+We all go through hard times and as a Baby Boomer, you’ve probably experienced a challenge or two during your lifetime.
+Not everyone reacts to them the same way.
 Some people let their difficulties get the best of them and sink into depression or even suicide.
 Others go into panic mode and become physically ill.
-But there are also those who are good at being adaptable and manage to work through them easier.
+There are also those who are good at being adaptable and manage to work through life challenges easier.

 Being Adaptable